GreyGnome/KivyDnD/README.md

 # KivyDnD
-NOTE: Version 0.4 will bring a philosophical and technical change to the deepcopy of widgets during a copy-and-drag operation.
-See the Release Notes for more information.
+NOTE: Version 0.5 will bring a philosophical and technical change to the deepcopy of widgets during a copy-and-drag operation.
+See the below, and the Release Notes, for more information.
+The code now stored on Github includes these changes.

 KivyDnD is a Python library for the Kivy framework that enables drag-n-drop of widgets.
 Source code is here: https://github.com/GreyGnome/KivyDnD .